spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-create-discounts-based-on-shipment.md

 ## Activate a discount rule based on a shipment carrier

-It is possible to create a discount rule based on a shipment carrier, a shipment method or a shipment price.
+You can create a discount rule based on a shipment carrier, a shipment method, or a shipment price.

 To have a discount calculated based on a shipment method, select the `shipment-method` rule in the discount UI, **Discount calculation**.
 Then, the discount applies only to the shipment expense with the chosen method.
-You could also select shipment-method rule for *Conditions* to define that your discount is applied only when the order is delivered by the chosen method.
+To define that your discount is applied only when the order is delivered by the chosen method, you can select shipment-method rule for **Conditions**.

 The same approach works for a carrier (`shipment-carrier`) and price (`shipment.price`).
 You could combine these rules together based on your requirements.